ThomasRainford/node-typescript-starter/README.md

 ## Next Steps

 -  After dev mode is launched you're good to go!
--  Checkout all scripts below.
+-  Checkout all scripts and features below.
 -  If you wish to add more linting rules, these can be added to the .eslintrc.js file.
 -  Feel free to open issues.